 Rapper Fetty Wap jailed after alleged FaceTime death threat

-Rapper Fetty Wap was jailed Monday after, prosecutors say, he threatened to kill a man during a FaceTime call in 2021, violating the terms of his pretrial release in a pending federal drug conspiracy case.
+Rapper Fetty Wap was jailed Monday (8 August), after he allegedly threatened to kill a man during a FaceTime call in 2021, violating the terms of his pretrial release in a pending federal drug conspiracy case.

-Wap, whose real name is Willie Maxwell, told the man, “Imma kill you and everybody you with,” and flashed a gun during the Dec.
-11 video call about two months after his arrest in the drug case, prosecutors said.
+Wap – whose real name is Willie Maxwell – told the man, “Imma kill you and everybody you with,” and flashed a gun during the 11 December video call about two months after his arrest in the drug case, prosecutors said.

-Maxwell, who pleaded not guilty, was released after posting a $500,000 bond, secured by property he owns in Georgia, and agreeing to certain conditions, including that he not violate any federal, state or local laws while on release and that he not possess a gun or other weapon.
+Maxwell, who pleaded not guilty, was released after posting a $500,000 (£413,000) bond, secured by property he owns in Georgia, and agreeing to certain conditions, including that he not violate any federal, state, or local laws while on release and that he not possess a gun or other weapon.

 Prosecutors say evidence, including a recording of the FaceTime call, showed probable cause that Maxwell knowingly violated the conditions of his release.